EWannerberg/AutomaticHeuristicGeneration/README.md

 The code is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), which allows precisely what is suggested above, with the only requirement that you take the license file with you if you ship it somewhere else.

+The thesis itself can be found on the [GitHub wiki](https://github.com/EWannerberg/AutomaticHeuristicGeneration/wiki) (direct link to thesis [here](../../wiki/EWanThesisAug2017.pdf)).

 The code is split up into four parts:

 ### Model predictive control